kenoir/ansible-scratch/README.md

 docker-compose up --build
 ```

-Connect to host or control node:
+Connect to host or control node to either run an Ansible playbook, or review the results on the host:

 ```shell
 # Outputs the docker command to connect
 ./scripts/connect_to_containers.sh
 ```